KMF LAB

 Dr. Danni Jin

-Current Position: Postdoc at Yale University in Wendy Gilbert’s lab
+Current Position: Post Doctoral Scholar in Wendy Gilbert’s lab at Yale University

 Dr. Jun-Kyu Byun